 International students interested in the MS in Biotechnology Program have added prerequisites to consider before applying.
 Visit the “For International Prospective Students” page featured below:

 Join a community of world-renowned faculty and biotechnology professionals who understand the global nature of biotechnology.
 Broaden your technical foundation with focused laboratory components and develop business acumen you desire to achieve your professional aspirations.

 Nearly every student has a job, family and friends, and school work that are mutually exclusive and equally demanding of their time.
 Effective time management is critical to your academic success.

 Students who have completed the M.S. in Biotechnology will say, “You get out what you put into it.”
 Time management is a key to success.
 Students in the program should expect to dedicate 10-15 hours per week to complete required readings, meet with project team members, write assigned papers and prepare presentations.

-It’s a face-paced experience and the end of every semester can be stressful, but know that:
+It’s a face-paced experience and at times it can be stressful, but know that: